ausdigital/ausdigital-idp/docs/concepts.md

 Consider these two hypothetical scenarios:

  * IDP-A uses a username/password credential for authenticating Australian businesses, where both the username and password are always easily guessable (single factor weak credential).
-It would be trivially easy easy to trick the IDP-A into issueing tokens that do not in fact represent authentication or authorisation of the business.
+It would be trivially easy to trick the IDP-A into issuing tokens that do not in fact represent authentication or authorisation of the business.
- * IDP-B requires a very long and complicated password and the presentation of a tamper-resistant hardware device in person to a physically secure locaton, where a full-body NMRI scan is performed (triple factor strong credentials).
-It is very difficult to trick IDP-B into issueing tokens that do not represent authentication and authorisation of the business.
+ * IDP-B requires a very long and complicated password and the presentation of a tamper-resistant hardware device in person to a physically secure location, where a full-body NMRI scan is performed (triple factor strong credentials).
+It is very difficult to trick IDP-B into issuing tokens that do not represent authentication and authorisation of the business.

 ![credential trust ERD](images/credential_trust.png)